Frazampino/ZampinoGengaLongoRepro/README.md

 # -SLRZampinoGengaLongoRepro
 This repository contains the code and PNML models used to compute process model comparison metrics, including fitness, precision, generalization, simplicity, PES, PSP, TAR similarity, and F1-scores for events and relations.

+# Dataset benchmark
+The PMMC 2015 dataset was downloaded from the official contest website (ai.wu.ac.at/emisa2015).
+The dataset was revised from the 2013 version with format fixes and an improved gold standard.

 ## Repository structure
 - `models/`: all PNML files to be compared
 - `run_experiment.py`: main script to compute all metrics